-Since it is impossible to predict which fashions gain popularity during the school year, the administration reserves the right to make the final judgment as to what is acceptable even if the student is not in direct violation of the dress code as here stated.
-Questions regarding MND's dress code should be directed to Mrs. Judy Metcalf, Assistant Principal for Student Development at 821-3044, ext.
-102.
+Since it is impossible to predict which fashions gain popularity during the school year, the administration reserves the right to make the final judgment as to what is acceptable even if the student is not in direct violation of the Dress Code as here stated.

+Questions regarding MND's Dress Code should be directed to Mr. Jeff Fulmer, Assistant Principal for Student Development, at 513-821-3044, ext.
+102 or ifulmer@mndhs.org.